-Georgia has met all aspects of the terms of reference (OECD, $2017{[3]}$) (ToR) for the calendar year 2019 (year in review) and no recommendations are made.
+Georgia has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), and no recommendations are made.

 Georgia can legally issue four types of rulings within the scope of the transparency framework.

-In practice, Georgia has not issued any rulings within the scope of the transparency framework.
+In practice, Georgia issued no rulings within the scope of the transparency framework.